GIHE Highlights: Supersonic Festival 2026

 Taylor Swift’s Eras Tour (aka Get In Her Eras)

 Lots of people are surprised when I reveal that I’m a fan of Taylor Swift.
-I’ll admit that I’ve been reluctant to admit it in the the past too, but this year, having seen her perform live for the first time on her record-breaking Eras Tour, I cannot stop talking about how wonderfully life-affirming it was to be part of a crowd who were united by their passion for pop music.
+I’ll admit that I’ve been reluctant to admit it in the the past too, but this year, having seen her perform live for the first time on her record-breaking Eras Tour, I cannot stop talking about how wonderfully life-affirming it was to be part of a crowd who were united by their passion for her music.

 As a teenage girl, I felt a weird unease about openly enjoying pop.
 It wasn’t considered “cool” and it wasn’t accepted as a valid answer when people asked what your favourite type of music was.
 I rejected it for a long time and in the process I discovered an amazing array of new alternative genres and found some of my favourite bands.
-But, what I’ve realised now at the age of 34, is that it’s not actually a crime to love more than one genre of music.
+What I’ve realised now at the age of 34, is that it’s not actually a crime to love more than one genre of music.
 Not only that, but it’s also more than okay to unashamedly enjoy pop music.

 I was privileged enough to be able to attend the Eras Tour in Lisbon on my 34th birthday in May and again in London at Wembley in June.
 I was surrounded by women and girls who felt comfortable enough to share compliments, stories and friendship bracelets with each other whilst singing in unison to songs that have provided them pure emotional release over the past 18 years.
 Whether you love or hate Taylor Swift, you cannot deny that she has offered millions of women and girls the opportunity to embrace their girlhood and truly feel their feelings through her infectious narrative-driven songwriting.
 That is something I think is absolutely priceless (unlike my tickets, which I used some of my savings to pay for.)